openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.
 However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2023/08/07

+* MATLAB R2023a with all toolboxes in CU Denver license is now available on alderaan nodes.
+To activate access, type

+    module load matlab

+To return to the previous installation, type

+    module load matlab/R2021b

 ### 2023/07/14

 * 2:30pm: Alderaan compute nodes automatically shutting down due to high data center temperature, jobs start getting suspended.